dpankros/uiuc_cs513_project/part_2/README.md

 | `Dish` | 67668 | 0 | `first_appeared`, `last_appeared`, `times_appeared` |
 | `Menu` | 17541 | 0 | `menu_id`, `full_height`, `full_width`, `page_count` |

+#### Distinct values

+Since the original dataset had many columns with malformed, or inconsistently formatted values, we have spent significant effort standardizing these values.
+Thus, an important measure to determine whether this dimension of our cleaning has been successful is how much we've reduced the number of distinct values in each column after cleaning.
+The sections herein show that we have been successful in reducing the number of distinct values in many columns.

+##### `Dish`

+TODO

 ### Demonstrate that data quality has been improved, e.g., by devising IC-violation reports (answers to denial constraints) and showing the difference between number of IC violations reported before and after cleaning.